ubunatic/clamshell/docs/development.md

 5. Enter `clamshell unload` (you can stop moving the mouse now)
 6. See `clamshell log` to observe idle handling.

-## Circut Breaker 2: Pause after Sleep
+## Circuit Breaker 2: Pause after Sleep
 1. Run `clamshell load` and enter clamshell mode (close the lid)
 2. After 5 Seconds, activate the system (keep the lid closed)
 3. Login quickly (you have 30 Seconds in total)